krizalys/onedrive-php-sdk/README.md

 using PHP's built-in web server:

 ```
-php -S yourdomain.com -t example
+$ php -S yourdomain.com -t example
 ```

-When using this method, be aware the Microsoft Developer platform will not let you use `localhost` or a non-standard port in your target domain and redirect URLs.
+When using this method, be aware that the Microsoft Developer platform will not let you use `localhost` or a non-standard port in your target domain and redirect URLs.

 License
 -------